Daniel-KM/Omeka-S-module-UserProfile/README.md

-Guest Profile (module for Omeka S)
+User Profile (module for Omeka S)
 ==================================

-[Guest Profile] is a module for [Omeka S] that adds a new setting to the user
+[User Profile] is a module for [Omeka S] that adds a new setting to the user
 board: "Research subject".

 Installation
 ------------

-Install [Guest] first.
+Install optional modules [Guest] and [Generic].

-Uncompress files and rename module folder "GuestProfile".
+Uncompress files and rename module folder "UserProfile".

 See general end user documentation for [Installing a module].